jimperio/diary/README.md

-Simple shared diary using Flask and React.
+Simple shared diary using Flask and Mithril.